AWSClassroom-com/kiro_on_aws/labs/lab1/README.md

 Open each file and skim it.
 If something is wrong (e.g., it lists a library you don't actually use, or misses something important about the data model), edit the file directly — these are just markdown, and your edits stick.

-> The kiro.dev "Learn by playing" guide does this same setup before any vibe coding.
-It's worth the two-minute investment: with steering in place, the prompts in Part E produce noticeably better results because Kiro already knows what an "entry" is, that styling means Tailwind classes, and that data lives in DynamoDB via AppSync — not in a local Postgres.

 ---

 ## Part E: Vibe Coding